JetBrains/kotlin/samples/torch/README.md

     # Linux: if you don't have pip
     apt-get -y install python-pip

-    # if you don't have pyyaml
+    # if you don't have pyyaml or typing
-    sudo pip install pyyaml
+    sudo pip install pyyaml typing

 Now